Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-initializer-java-app-with-redis-cache.md

 For more information about using Azure with Java, see the [Azure Java Developer Center] and the [Java Tools for Visual Studio Team Services].

 For more information about getting started using Redis Cache with Java on Azure, see [How to use Azure Redis Cache with Java][Redis Cache with Java].

+The **[Spring Framework]** is an open-source solution that helps Java developers create enterprise-level applications.
+One of the more-popular projects that is built on top of that platform is [Spring Boot], which provides a simplified approach for creating stand-alone Java applications.
+To help developers get started with Spring Boot, several sample Spring Boot packages are available at <https://github.com/spring-guides/>.
+In addition to choosing from the list of basic Spring Boot projects, the **[Spring Initializr]** helps developers get started with creating custom Spring Boot applications.

 <!-- URL List -->